Brittany Spaniels, Great Hunting Dogs and Pets

 Brittany Spaniels

-I have a male Brittany and I would recommend these dogs to anyone.
+My husband and I have a male Brittany and I would recommend these dogs to anyone.
 Apartment dwellers are the only people that shouldn’t have one.
 Brittanys need exercise because they were bred to hunt and will chase a ball all day if you will allow it.
-You’ll never find a dog as loving as a Brittany.
+You’ll never find a dog as loving or willing to please as a Brittany.
 These dogs are loved by hunters.

 The dogs were once called Brittany Spaniels, because they look like a spaniel.
 They work more like a Pointer or Setter though.
 Paintings from as early as the 1700’s exist that show the dog.
 It is believed that the Brittany was developed by breeding two types of English hunting dogs.
 One may have been the Welsh Springer Spaniel, because the dog resembles it in looks.